gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The Eclipse plugin will be updated in a future version of Gradle.

-Additional test source directories created in Android projects will still need to be manually configured to be considered test directories.
+This change does not affect additional test source directories created in Android projects that will still need to be manually configured to be considered test directories.
+These test sources are not created using JVM test suites.

 <a name="plugins-dsl"></a>
 #### Plugins can be declared with a version in a subproject in more cases